-Whether you manage a growing range of training topics or are looking for inspiration on how to map out learning pathways, it’s useful to use the concept of a ‘training stream’ within your business.
-So let’s review the most common training streams found in professional services firms to help you define your most suitable streams.
+Whether you manage a growing range of training topics or are looking for inspiration on how to map out learning pathways, it’s useful to use the concept of a ‘training stream’ within your organisation.
+So let’s review the most common training streams found in organisations to help you define your most suitable streams.

 Training Stream: Business Development

-This stream is significant for growth in a professional services firm as it impacts overall revenue, growth in new clients, business for new advisers or consultants, expansion into new services and development into new products.
+This stream is significant for growth many organisations as it impacts overall revenue, growth in new clients, business for new advisers or consultants, expansion into new services and development into new products.
 It should include both personal skills in business development, but also organisation-level knowledge about marketing, branding and planning.
-Elements of this stream should apply to all client-facing professionals, while other topics in this stream may only be suitable for business development teams or managers.
+Elements of this stream should apply to all client-facing employees, while other topics in this stream may only be suitable for business development teams or managers.

 Topics in the Business Development stream include…